More about this area

 The force says...

-Northamptonshire’s 971 square miles are home to 0.71 million people across a blend of rural and urban communities.
-The county is characterised by significant population growth of 11% from 2001-2012 – a higher rate than the national and regional average.
-Further strong population increases are forecast and policing demand continues to rise accordingly.
-For example, the force deals with more 999 calls and investigates around 25% more victim-based crimes per ‘frontline’ officer than comparable constabularies.
+Northamptonshire’s 913 square miles are home to 0.72 million people across a blend of rural and urban communities.
+The county is characterised by significant population growth of almost 15% since 2001, a higher rate than the national and regional average.
+Further strong population increases are forecast and policing demand continues to rise accordingly; for example, the force records more victim-based crimes per officer on average than the majority of similar constabularies.

-Northamptonshire Police is a low-spend force with a strong track record of cost-reduction having delivered £22.9m of savings between 2010-2015.
-While the workforce has reduced overall by 18% since 2010, officer numbers have been sustained at 1,220.
+Northamptonshire is a low-spend force with a strong track record of cost-reduction having delivered £29m of savings since 2010.
+While the workforce has reduced overall by almost 23% since 2010, service delivery has been maintained through local and regional partnerships.

-- Designing a new Service Delivery Model to ensure resources optimally meet demand.
+- Implementing a new Service Delivery Model to ensure:

 Disclaimer: the above statement has been prepared by Northamptonshire Police.
 The views and information in it are not necessarily those of HMICFRS.